hijam-git/porda-ai-extension/README.md

-# Welcome to Porda AI!
+# Welcome to Porda AI Extension!

 Introducing **Porda AI**, an innovative application designed to be your everyday AI companion, empowering the Muslim community to maintain modesty in the digital realm by blurring and covering non-mahram and haram objects in your browser.